0

 • Complete the issuance application in the OEDIT application portal and submit all issuance application materials:

-• a third-party audit letter completed by a Certified Public Accountant (CPA).
-The audit certifies that:
+• A third-party agreed upon procedures (AUP) letter completed by a Certified Public Accountant (CPA).
+The AUP certifies that:

-1. the expenses associated with the rehabilitation project plan are outlined in the full/reservation application (work outside of the approved project plan cannot be submitted)
+1. The expenses associated with the rehabilitation project plan are outlined in the full/reservation application (work outside of the approved project plan will not be considered for tax credits)

-2. the expenses were paid incurred and by the applicant
+2. The expenses were incurred and paid by the qualified applicant

-5. It attests to the project dates utilizing certificate of occupancy, a certificate of competition, or a placed in service date
+5. It attests to the project start and completion dates utilizing certificate of occupancy, a certificate of competition, or a placed in service date.

-• We, alongside History Colorado, will review your project materials.
+6. We, alongside History Colorado, will review your project materials.
 Once we verify the qualified rehabilitation expenses, you will need to pay the issuance application fee.
 If your project meets all requirements, the tax credit will be issued up to the amount reserved.
-The tax credit is issued via email from the OEDIT application system
+The tax credit is issued via email from the OEDIT application system.

 4. Claim the tax credit

-• Submit the tax credit certificate with your Colorado income tax return as early as the tax year that the project concluded and the property was placed in service
+• Submit the tax credit certificate with your Colorado income tax return as early as the tax year that the project was placed in service.

-• You have up to 10 years to use or transfer the credit
+• You have up to 10 years to utilize or transfer the credit before it expires.

-• You will need to complete a transfer application in the OEDIT application portal and submit a tax credit agreement notarized by both the transferor and the transferee.
+• You will need to complete a transfer application in the OEDIT application portal and submit a tax credit purchase and transfer agreement notarized by both the transferor and the transferee.

 You may carry forward this tax credit for up to 10 years.
 After 10 years, any unused and unsold credits will expire.
 You may transfer these tax credits, meaning you can sell them after you complete your project.
 Selling credits can bring in additional funds for your project for a cash match, grant, or loan.
+Selling credits is also a taxable event, please seek advice from your tax attorney to discuss how this may impact your federal and state income taxes.
 This tax credit is not refundable.

 Colorado’s Commercial Historic Rehabilitation Tax Credit began in 1990.
 In 2014, House Bill 14-1311 passed with overwhelming bipartisan support to expand and update the credit.
 The legislature budgeted $10 million annually in state income tax credits.
 Half of the funding is for small projects and half is for large projects.
 This designation ensures representation for projects in rural communities and small projects.